ConHeoXinh/LMS/README.md

 My project contains:

-Spring Security with role
+Spring Security with role, JWT, JPA

-JWT
-JPA
+Architecture: 3 Layer

-First Step setup database
-Secondly Step run project
+First Step setup database, Secondly Step is run the project

 # Error
-May be you have error with Lombok, please install Lombok with IDE
+Maybe you have an error with Lombok, please install Lombok with IDE